Deep Reinforcement Learning

 A brief history of reinforcement learning

-• Early 20th century: animal behavior, psychology, operant conditioning
+• Early 20th century: Animal behavior, psychology, operant conditioning

 • Ivan Pavlov, Edward Thorndike, B.F.
 Skinner

-• 1950s: optimal control, Markov Decision Process, dynamic programming
+• 1950s: Optimal control, Markov Decision Process, dynamic programming

 • Richard Bellman, Ronald Howard

-• 1970s: trial-and-error learning
+• 1970s: Trial-and-error learning

 • Marvin Minsky, Harry Klopf, Robert Rescorla, Allan Wagner

-• 1980s: temporal difference learning, Q-learning
+• 1980s: Temporal difference learning, Q-learning

 • Richard Sutton, Andrew Barto, Christopher Watkins, Peter Dayan

-• 2013-now: deep reinforcement learning
+• 2013-now: Deep reinforcement learning

 • Deepmind (Mnih, Silver, Graves, Hassabis…)